Skip to main content

 Everything you need to know to help you prepare for your journey.

-If you currently travel to the UK without a visa, you’ll soon need an Electronic Travel Authorisation (ETA).
-Read more below and on the GOV.UK website.
+Non-UK nationals: If you’re travelling to the UK for a short stay of up to 6 months and you don’t need a visa, you’ll need an Electronic Travel Authorisation (ETA), unless exempt.
+Read more below and on GOV.UK (opens in a new tab).

 There are no travel requirements if you're travelling between France, Belgium, the Netherlands, and Germany.
 It's worth bringing a passport or identity document though, as random spot checks are carried out from time to time.
 Don't forget your ticket, too.